Sheffield Assay Office

+History

 In 1773, Sheffield's silversmiths joined with those of Birmingham to petition Parliament for the establishment of assay offices in their respective cities.
-In spite of determined opposition by London silversmiths, an act of Parliament, the Plate Assay (Sheffield and Birmingham) Act 1772 (13 Geo.
+An act of Parliament, the Plate Assay (Sheffield and Birmingham) Act 1772 (13 Geo.
 3. c.
 52), was passed in March, just one month after the original petition was presented to Parliament, to allow Birmingham and Sheffield the right to assay silver.

 The assay office marks for London, Birmingham, Sheffield, and Edinburgh.
 The third from the left shows the rose for Sheffield.

 The Assay Office was then founded and hallmarked its first piece on 20 September 1773.
 Lots were drawn to determine which marks the offices would use.
 Sheffield won and chose the crown, while Birmingham took the anchor.
 Originally, only silver produced within twenty miles of Sheffield could be marked at the office.
 From 1784, Sheffield was empowered to keep a register of all maker's marks within one hundred miles, including those of Birmingham.